What We Can Learn From Beverly Cleary’s Beloved Character Ramona Quimby

-Writer Beverly Cleary has created one of the most beloved characters in fiction–the great Ramona Quimby (featured in such books as Ramona the Pest and Ramona Quimby, Age 8 ), who even as a kid, is a major boss girl.
+Writer Beverly Cleary has created one of the most beloved characters in fiction–the great Ramona Quimby (featured in such books as Ramona the Pest and Ramona Quimby, Age 8 ), who even as a kid, is as relatable as she is independent.

 Of course, Cleary herself is a major boss, from whom we can glean a few secrets to big-time success.